kevalnagda/kevalnagda.github.io/_posts/2020-11-02-getting-started-with-docker.md

 ![docker run busybox](/assets/img/docker/docker-run.png)

 However, we see no output.
 Why?
 Well, when we perform `docker run` command in terminal, the Docker Client finds the image (busybox in our case)m loads up a container and then runs a commands in that container.
-While executing the `docker run` command above we did not provide any command and thus, the container ran an empty command and exited.
+While executing the `docker run` command above we did not give any command and thus, the container ran an empty command and exited.

-We should try and echo something from the container.
+We should try to echo something from the container.

 ![docker run busybox echo "Busybox says hi"](/assets/img/docker/docker-echo.png)